Domain sweep

 Can I save my own sweep dictionary?

 Yes.
-Logged-in users can save cloud dictionaries that sync with their QName account and reuse them later.
+Logged-in users can save cloud dictionaries that sync with their QName AI account and reuse them later.

 Can suffixes include multi-part TLDs?